patriziawatlington/notes/README.md

 8. Keep a log of what you learn and the problems you encounter.
 Reviewing your past experiences can help prevent you from making the same mistakes again.
 9. Be patient with yourself and your learning process.
 Everyone learns at their own pace, so don' t get discouraged if you don 't master something immediately.
 By following these tips and staying dedicated to your craft, you will continue to improve as a programmer and become more successful in what

+# 2023-12-11
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance can be important, it's often more efficient to write clear and simple code first, then optimize only where necessary.
+Over-optimizing early on can lead to complicated, hard-to-maintain code that may not even provide significant performance benefits.
+It's better to focus on writing correct and understandable code, and optimize only after profiling and identifying bottlenecks.